 You should make plans to get other rides, not measure your consumption by a chart, and certainly not by how you feel.

 There’s lot of opinions here.
 I will definitely say that for me, I experience the “Ballmer curve”, a place that lies between 1 and 1.5 drinks in, where I feel looser, more creative, and like a better dancer.
 Most musicians, actors, and social dancers I’ve met experience this in a similar fashion.

 On the other hand, there’s been study after study where people do a skilled task while sober, rate their performance, then redo the same task inebriated, and finally rate themselves on how they felt that they did.
 On the whole, most people feel they did as well or better intoxicated, while objective analysis tells the opposite story.

 While I’m not against drunk dancing in the right (safe) contexts, if your goal is to be a good dancer, the science tells us that we can’t have too much if we want to stay in the zone of our best performance.

-I’ll just say it here as plainly as I can: In the age of Uber’s, Lyfts, nearly ubiquitous cell phones, LimeBikes, rentable e-scooters and 1,000+ of your closest friends a mere click away – there is absolutely no excuse for driving intoxicated.
+I’ll just say it here as plainly as I can: In the age of Uber’s, Lyfts, nearly ubiquitous cell phones, LimeBikes, rentable e-scooters and 1,000+ of your closest friends a mere click away – there is absolutely no excuse for driving intoxicated. (bicycles and DUI laws vary state to state).
 You’re really really dumb if you get a DUI with all the other options out there.
 With busier roads, smaller cars and faster acceleration capabilities, driving gets more and more dangerous every year.
 But yet, people still drive intoxicated, and people still get DUIs.
 What can you do?